jazar01/GitSLO/README.md

 spam killer.
 But feel free to comment and ask questions.
 NOTE this project does not have a complete and working deliverable yet.

+By the way if you want to get black listed by any of my email servers, then just send email to one of these email addresses: info@rhinoback.com or spammer@rhinoback.com or spammer@dataprobackup.com.
+These are all honeypots so don't just send mail to them unless you really want to be blacklisted.